2020 AFC Champions League West Zone matches: Qatar implements strict safety measures | Goal.com

 The steps include mandatory Covid-19 testing, safe transportation, regular sanitising of all venues, training and media facilities, as well as the ensuring the presence of medical staff throughout the competition.

-In addition, all players and tournament officials will be tested for Covid-19 upon their arrival to Qatar.
-As soon as they arrive in their designated accommodation, players and tournament officials will be placed in a ‘medical bubble'.
+All players and tournament officials were tested for Covid-19 upon their arrival to Qatar.
+As soon as they arrived in their designated accommodation, players and tournament officials were all placed in a ‘medical bubble'.

-Of course, movement outside the bubble will be restricted and social distancing procedures like wearing masks, utilising sanitisers and limited capacity transportation have all been arranged.
+Of course, movement outside the bubble has been restricted and social distancing procedures like wearing masks, utilising sanitisers and limited capacity transportation have all been implemented.

 Nasser Al Khater, CEO of the 2020 AFC Champions League Local Organising Committee (LOC) and CEO of the World Cup in 2022, has already stated the importance of Qatar holding the AFC Champions League as football slowly returns in Asia following the pandemic.